August 10-11, 2019

 Meet more than a dozen animatronic dinosaurs on a voyage from the tropical beaches of Antarctica to the inland seas of North America Find out how continental drift, sea level fluctuations and volcanic activity allowed dinosaurs to disperse to all corners of the globe.
 Learn about paleontological research, touch fossil casts, discover and name your own dinosaur, investigate what dinosaurs may have looked like in life and find modern-day dinosaurs right in your own backyard!
 Special ticket required.

-Bug Fest is sponsored by Western Pest Services.
+Bug Fest is sponsored by Western Pest Services and Renewal by Andersen.